Operating System Services: A Complete Guide

 Advanced Operating System Services

-Modern Operating System services provide additional support, including cloud computing, virtualization, and distributed computing.
+Modern operating systems provide additional support for cloud computing, virtualization, and distributed computing.

 Process Management in Operating Systems